How to Sew an Apron

 (Source: U.S. Dept. of Agriculture, 1944)

-Designed for double duty, this simple tie-on basket apron, also known as a harvest apron, equipped with shoestrings in the edge casings, can be quickly transformed into a basket for carrying in such things as apples or clothes pins.
-It leaves both hands free.
+Designed for double duty, this simple tie-on basket apron, also known as a Harvest Apron, equipped with shoestrings in the edge casings, can be quickly transformed into a basket for carrying in such things as apples or clothes pins.
+It leaves both hands free for shutting a gate or opening a door.

-Attractive and totally practical, this may be serviceable round-the-house or by pulling the drawstrings, you have a basket for carrying in roasting ears, freshly laid eggs, or a mess of peas.
+Attractive and totally practical, this may be serviceable round-the-house or by pulling the drawstrings, you have a basket for carrying in ears of ripened corn and garden vegetables or even freshly laid hen eggs.

 Materials to Sew an ApronHave Fun Learning How to Sew a Vintage Apron